British hardened field defences of World War II: Allan Williams Turret

-Pillbox formed by a metal turret, which could be rotated through a full 360 degrees, set above a steel and brick-lined pit.
-It was designed for a machine gun to be fired either through the front loophole which was further protected by shutters, or through the circular opening in the roof in a light anti-aircraft role.
+A pillbox formed by a metal turret, which could be rotated through a full 360 degrees, set above a steel and brick-lined pit.
+It was designed for a machine gun to be fired either through the front loophole, which was further protected by shutters, or through the circular opening in the roof in a light anti-aircraft role.
 According to the manufacturer, it was suitable for Vickers, Bren, Hotchkiss or Lewis machine guns in either a ground defence or anti-aircraft role, or a Boys anti-tank rifle or rifle grenade for ground defence.
 Weapon change requires selection of appropriate bracket.
 The army did not favour the design – most were installed at airfields.

 The turret was designed by A.H.
 Williams in conjunction with Colonel V.T.R.
 Ford and Lieutenant Williamson.
 Williams was the managing director of the Rustproof Metal Windows Company in Saltney, Chester, where the turrets were produced.
 The company had been engaged in war work since 1939, mainly manufacturing ammunition boxes for the Admiralty using a patented galvanising process.

-The turret had a garrison of two men or, if necessary three men, for whom there were folding seats inside.
+The turret had a garrison of two men or, if necessary, three men, for whom there were folding seats inside.
 One man could rotate the cupola, which was on roller bearings and required 15 lb of force to move it.

 According to the manufacturer, four men could dig the position out and erect the turret ready for firing in two hours and remove it completely in 30 minutes.
 Cost about £125.

-Nearly 200 Allan Williams Turrets were made and installed, but salvaging of the metal after the war means that only 33 remain.
-Known survivors include: two at North Weald Redoubt, Essex; one on display at the Imperial War Museum, Duxford (recovered from an Essex village); one at Worbarrow Bay, near Tyneham, Dorset; one at Seacombe, Dorset; one, above ground but missing its sliding doors, in the grounds of Bayfield Hall, Holt, Norfolk; one on the seawall at Cley next the Sea, Norfolk; two at Cockley Cley, Norfolk; two at Bembridge Fort, Isle of Wight; one at Plymstock quarry, converted into a blast shelter for quarrying (now relocated to Knightstone Tea Rooms at the former World War II RAF Harrowbeer Airfield, near Yelverton); one at Exmouth seafront, Devon (re-located from docks); one at Builth Wells war memorial, Wales; two on display at Sywell Aviation Museum, Northampton; one at the former RAF Llandwrog near Caernarfon, and one at RAF Dishforth.
+Nearly 200 Allan Williams Turrets were made and installed, but the salvage of the metal after the war means that only 33 remain.
+Known survivors include: two at North Weald Redoubt, Essex; one on display at the Imperial War Museum, Duxford (recovered from an Essex village); one at Worbarrow Bay, near Tyneham, Dorset; one at Seacombe, Dorset; one, above ground but missing its sliding doors, in the grounds of Bayfield Hall, Holt, Norfolk; one on the seawall at Cley next the Sea, Norfolk; two at Cockley Cley, Norfolk; two at Bembridge Fort, Isle of Wight; one at Plymstock quarry, converted into a blast shelter for quarrying (now relocated to Knightstone Tea Rooms at the former World War II RAF Harrowbeer Airfield, near Yelverton, Devon); one at Exmouth seafront, Devon (re-located from docks); one at Builth Wells war memorial, Wales; two on display at Sywell Aviation Museum, Northampton; one at the former RAF Llandwrog near Caernarfon, and one at RAF Dishforth, Thirsk, in North Yorkshire.